Endless33/vrp-canonical-spec/README.md

 ## What This Repository Contains

-This is not an implementation.
+This is not a production implementation.

 This is the canonical specification defining: